 Regardless of sperm competition risks, it has been shown that ejaculate expenditure could be condition dependent (Perry & Rowe, 2010; Kaldun & Otti, 2016; Wylde et al., 2020), or sometimes associated with secondary sexual signals (Mautz et al., 2013; Polak et al., 2021).
-It seems not to be the case in the BSF where it has already been shown that male size does not affect sperm production (Jones & Tomberlin, 2021; Munsch-Masset et al., in press).
+It seems not to be the case in the BSF where it has already been shown that male size does not affect sperm production (Jones & Tomberlin, 2021; Munsch-Masset et al., 2023).
 In the same way, we show here that it does not affect sperm allocation.
-Interestingly, it appears that males producing more spermatozoa (reared under high risk of sperm competition) do not transfer more sperm to females.
-Although it is not the case, one would expect that the amount of spermatozoa available to males might be partly determinant of the amount allocated to a copulation (Engqvist & Reinhold, 2005).
-(Vahed & Parker, 2012)Meanwhile, we observed more copulations from grouped males than single males during our experiments (see results).
-We could hypothetise that besides stimulating spermaotozoa accumulation males reared in high risks of sperm competition also increase mating attempts ( see the male mating rate hypothesis in Vahed & Parker, 2012), while allocating the same amount of spermatozoa at each mating.
-To investigate further this hypothesis would require a different experimental set up allowing for multiple copulations per treatments.
+Interestingly, it appears that males producing more spermatozoa (reared under high risk of sperm competition) do not transfer more spermatozoa to females.
+Although it is not the case, one would expect that the amount of spermatozoa available to males might be partly determinant of the amount allocated to a copulation (Engqvist & Reinhold, 2005) and finally stored by females.
+For the latter, it is impossible to disentangle the role of the male from the role of the female on the storage of spermatozoa.

-In contrast to some other species(Simmons et al., 1999) (Engqvist & Sauer, 2003), copulation duration is not related to the amount of sperm transferred by the male in the BSF.
-Sperm transfer dynamics that do not follow a linear relationship with time are not rare and this indicates that complex physiological mechanisms may be at work (Weggelaar et al., 2019).
-Here, the duration of copulation was not different in the three treatments.
-Apart from sperm transfer dynamics, plasticity in copulation duration when males are exposed to rivals can be associated with active mate guarding (Lorch et al., 1993; Alcock, 1994; Cueva del Castillo, 2003), a behavior that BSF males do not appear to exhibit (Giunti et al., 2018), as confirmed by our three treatments.
+We cannot exclude the male mating rate hypothesis (Vahed & Parker, 2012) - i.e. the possibility that the increase in sperm production in group-reared males is due to a higher estimate of the number of mating opportunities based on density.
+Such an increase in sperm production could be explained by the risk of sperm competition or by the number of opportunities for successive mating, although these two explanations are not mutually exclusive.
+Furthermore, while allocating the same quantity of spermatozoa to a unique mating (see results), we observed that grouped males had higher success in mating than singled males, suggesting that density induce a greater number of copulation attempts.
+To investigate this hypothesis further, a different experimental set-up would have to be set up to allow the possibility of multiple copulations per treatment.

-The duration of copulation marginally varied with the age of the mates, with younger flies copulating longer.
-Since both individuals in the pair were the same age, this effect may be linked to the age of the male, the female, or both.
-Age affects the characteristics of the ejaculate as well as the outcome of sperm competition or female choosiness in Drosophila melanogaster and Dermestes maculatus (Mack et al., 2003; Jones et al., 2007).
-Whether this relationship between copulation duration and age is due to physiological constraints or adaptive strategies by one sex or the other is unclear and, so far, whether a specific sex has any control over the duration of copulation remain unexplored although males have hooks that appear to hold the female during copulation (personal observations).
-Moreover, bigger females and smaller males copulated for a longer time even though the latter transferred the same number of spermatozoa as bigger males.
-However, this relationship between individuals sizes and copulation duration may be driven by one extreme value in our experiment (see results, Fig.4) and should therefore be further investigated.
-The duration of copulation for single pairs was the same as for pairs in the presence of a conspecific.
-Thus, it would appear that once copulation has begun, surrounding males lose interest in the pair, unlike during courtship when other males may pounce on the pair attempting copulation (Julita et al., 2020).
+In contrast to some other species like the yellow dung fly Scatophaga stercoraria (Simmons et al., 1999) or the scorpionfly Panorpa cognata (Engqvist & Sauer, 2003), copulation duration is not related to the amount of sperm transferred by the male in BSF.
+Sperm transfer dynamics that do not follow a linear relationship with time are not rare (Weggelaar et al., 2019) and it seems to be the case in the black soldier fly.
+Here, durations of copulations were not different between the three treatments.
+Apart from sperm transfer dynamics, plasticity in copulation duration when males are exposed to rivals can be associated with active mate guarding (Lorch et al., 1993; Alcock, 1994; Cueva del Castillo, 2003), a behavior that BSF males do not appear to exhibit (Giunti et al., 2018), as confirmed here.
+Also, it would appear that once copulation has begun, surrounding males lose interest in the pair, unlike during courtship when challenger males may pounce on the pair attempting copulation (Julita et al., 2020).